 The truth hurt I didn’t want my son to grow up and be like me and deal with the same failures and weaknesses I had in my life.
 I continually tried to correct the character traits I struggled with in my life by trying to motivate him to do things differently in his.
 However, my overbearing attitude produced the opposite effect a deep-seated resentment for me.
 (Healing a Sarcastic and Critical Spirit)

 So at this point in the conversation with my wife, the counselor in me swallowed my pride and admitted she was right.
 The communication problem was my assumption that his feelings didn’t matter, and my feelings were the proper ones he should have for me.
 He should love me.
 I’m his father.

 It was a God moment, grace came down, and my son granted mercy to me.
-Years later, I would officiate his wedding, but far more humbling was his request for me to be the best man at his side.
+Years later, I would officiate his wedding, but his request for me to be the best man at his side was far more humbling.
 I’m glad I swallowed my pride those many years ago and listened to my wife and son’s heart.
 As a father, I’m still working on it today.

 Fathers, do not embitter your children, or they will become discouraged.
 Colossians 3:21 NIV

 Image via Pixabay